hskim27/hskim27.github.io/_pages/about.md

 Welcome to my webpage!

 I am a Ph.D. candidate in Economics at Indiana University Bloomington.
-My main research interest lies in studying the macroeconomic effects of climate change using time-series methods.
+My research interests lie in <strong>Empirical Macroeconomics, Climate Economics, and Applied Time-Series Econometrics</strong>.
+I am particularly interested in studying the macroeconomic effects of climate change using time-series methods.

 I will be on the job market in the academic year 2024-2025 and expect to graduate in May 2025.

-<strong>Fields of Interest: </strong>  Empirical Macroeconomics, Climate Economics, Applied Time-Series Econometrics
+[comment]: <strong>Fields of Interest: </strong>  Empirical Macroeconomics, Climate Economics, Applied Time-Series Econometrics

 [comment]: [Click CV here](/files/HSKim_CV.pdf)